wcandillon/swagger-js-codegen/README.md

       isSecure:
         type: boolean
         description: true if the 'security' is defined for the method in the schema
+      type: string
+        description: response type for a success call
+      responseMessages:
+        type: array
+        description: response messages typically used for errors
+        items:
+           code:
+              type: string
+              description: response code (e.g. 400)
+            message: string
+              type: string
+              description: description of the response
+            responseModel:
+              type: string
+              description: model to be used for this response
       parameters:
         type: array
         description: Includes all of the properties defined for the parameter in the schema plus: